 Preparation time: 20 minutes

-Those are cleaned and broken bonga fish, then crayfish and sliced red peppers.
+We clean and break those bonga fish, then crayfish and sliced red peppers in the plate above.

 Cut the fish to desired sizes, drop into a bowl and pour almost-boiled water on them.
 Wash off the slimy-outer skin and transfer into a clean bowl with water.